Our Curriculum

 Intent

+We aim to offer hands-on, cohesive and challenging learning, highlighting human creativity and achievement.
 We provide enhancement opportunities to engage learning and believe that childhood should be a happy, investigative and enquiring time in our lives where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
-We promote positive attitudes to learning, which reflect the values and skills needed to promote responsibility for learning and future success.
+We strive to help our pupils realise the full potential they have to achieve and succeed, not just at school, but as educated citizens within their own community and on a wider global scale.